11 of the best Queenstown wineries

 White varietals like Riesling, Pinot Gris, and Chardonnay are also stellar performers in the Central Otago area.
 I adore the Rieslings from this area.

 From Queenstown, you’re within an hour’s drive of 200 Central Otago vineyards.
+As you can see from the map below, the wineries are quite spread out.

 Most people head to the Gibbston wine region, which is the closest to Queenstown.
 Located between Queenstown and Cromwell, Gibbston is where you can find renowned names like Gibbston Valley Vineyard, Amisfield, and Chard Farm.